Torsion in the full orbifold K-theory of abelian symplectic quotients: Semilocally Delzant spaces

 where the sum is over weights $\alpha \in \h^*_{\Z}$ and $\C_\alpha$ denotes the subspace of $\C^n$ of weight $\alpha$, has the property that the moment map $\Phi_{\C^n}$ associated to this $H$-action has a component which is proper and bounded below.
 It is then evident that a closed subset $C$ of $M$ which lies entirely inside such an equivariant neighborhood $U_p \cong \C^n$ near $p \in M^T$, and which may be identified with a level set of $\Phi_{\C^n}$ via the equivariant Darboux theorem, is semilocally Delzant.
 Moreover, similar statements could be made of subsets $C'$ of $M$ which lie entirely in proper coordinate subspaces of $\C^n$ under the same equivariant identification with $U_p \subseteq \C^n$.
 Informally, we may say that $H$-invariant closed subsets which are ``near enough to an isolated fixed point'' can be semilocally Delzant as described above.
 In particular, this point of view leads to concrete examples of symplectic quotient constructions (e.g. of Hamiltonian $H$-spaces with isolated fixed points, such as those where the $H$-action is GKM) with critical sets $C$ satisfying Definition~\ref{def:semilocal}.

 Indeed, we note that a concrete family of examples of Hamiltonian $T$-spaces with well-known such equivariant neighborhoods are the flag varieties (coadjoint orbits) $G/B$ and $G/P$ of compact connected Lie groups.
 The maximal torus $T$ of the compact connected Lie group $G$ acts naturally on such homogeneous spaces, with fixed points corresponding to cosets $W/W_P$.
 Moreover, $G/B$ (similarly $G/P$) has a convenient open cover obtained by Weyl translates of the open Bruhat cell $Bw_0B/B$, where $w_0$ is the longest word in the Weyl group.
-Thus, if a closed subset $C$ of $G/B$ (similarly $G/P$) may be seen to lie entirely within the big Bruhat cell $Bw_0B/B$ (or any of its translates), then the $T$-action near $C$ may be modelled by a linear $T$-action on $\C^{\ell(w_0)}$ (here $\ell(w_0)$ denotes the Bruhat length of $w_o$).
+By using \cite[Proposition~2.8]{KarTol} and some knowledge of the $T$-orbit stratification of $G/B$, it is possible to identify a ``large" open subset $U$ of a Bruhat cell which provides such an equivariant Darboux neighborhood.
+Moreover, the subset $U$ can be concretely described in terms of moment map data.
+If a closed subset $C$ of $G/B$ (similarly $G/P$) may be seen to lie entirely within such a subset $U$, then the $T$-action near $C$ may be modelled by a linear $T$-action on $\C^{\ell(w_0)}$ (here $\ell(w_0)$ denotes the Bruhat length of $w_o$).
 We illustrate a concrete example of such a situation, using a non-generic coadjoint orbit of Lie type $B_3$ in Example~\ref{example:B3} below.

 Returning to the discussion of orbifold $K$-theory, we first note that it is immediate from Theorem~\ref{thm:toric} that if $C$ is semilocally Delzant, then $K^0_H(C)$ has no additive torsion and that $K^1_H(C) = 0$.
 This leads to the following.